mapbox/mapbox-gl-native/platform/macos/DEVELOPING.md

 # Contributing to the Mapbox Maps SDK for macOS

 This document explains how to build the Mapbox Maps SDK for macOS from source.
-It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox iOS SDK.
+It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox Maps SDK for iOS.

 ## Requirements